clover3/desk/DATASET_README.md

 - **Interpretable AI**: Extracting human-readable moderation criteria
 - **Social Computing**: Analyzing governance in online communities
 - **Toxicity Detection**: Building context-aware content classifiers

-### Example Research Questions

-- What terms are consistently moderated across all communities?
-- How do political subreddits differ in their moderation criteria?
-- Can we identify clusters of communities with similar moderation patterns?
-- Which violations are universal vs. community-specific?

-## Pre-trained Models

-Trained PAT models for each subreddit are available separately at the [model collection](https://huggingface.co/youngwoo-umass).

-## Limitations and Ethical Considerations

-### Ethical Considerations

-**Intended Use**:
-- Academic research on content moderation
-- Understanding community governance
-- Building interpretable moderation tools
-- Comparative analysis of online communities

-**Not Intended For**:
-- Automated content moderation without human oversight
-- Censorship or suppression of legitimate speech
-- Identifying or targeting specific users
-- Creating adversarial attacks against moderation systems

 ## Citation